inveniosoftware/docs-invenio-rdm/docs/use/communities.md

 - **Public**: Members who have chosen to set their individual profile visibility to "public" will be visible to anyone.
 Members with "hidden" visibility will only be visible to other members of the community.
 - **Members-only**: Only other members of your community can view the list of members.
 No member information will be publicly displayed.

+#### Membership Policy

+This setting determines if authenticated users can request to join your community.
+It will only be available if your instance [enabled the feature](../reference/settings.md#membership-requests).

+- **Open**: Any authenticated user can request to join your community.
+This is only possible if your community has a **Public** visibility.
+- **Closed**: No one can request to join your community.
+Members can only be added by invitation.
+This is the default for newly created communities.

 ![Community settings Privileges](imgs/communities/community-settings-privileges.jpg)

 ### Submission Policy